shadowlockgh/licentia/guides/bodyslide_guide.md

 4. Batch Build Outfits to the Output Mod

 > [!NOTE]
-> If you are going to be building both Male and Female, you will need to do Steps 3-4 twice for both body types otherwise you only need to do the process for your desired body type.
+> If you are going to be building both Male and Female, **you will need to do _Steps 3-4_ twice** for both body types otherwise you only need to do the process for your desired body type.
 ---

 ## Step 1.
 Create an Empty Mod

-Scroll to the bottom of the Mod Organizer 2 Window, and right click in the blank space under Overwrite.
+Scroll to the bottom of the _Mod Organizer 2_ Window, and right click in the blank space under `Overwrite`.
-There will be a list of options available, select Create Empty Mod.
+There will be a list of options available, select `Create Empty Mod`.

 <img src="/images/guides_images/bodyslide_guide/1_empty_mod.png" alt="Create Empty Mods" style="width:20%; height:20%;">